Nonprofit Job Postings – Resume Writing, Best Practices & Where To Search Jobs

-If you are like most job seekers you have not put enough time into your resume.
-Following are resume writing tips to help you while foundation job seeking.
+If you are like most job seekers you have not put enough time into your resume prior to applying to the current nonprofit job postings.
+Following are resume writing tips and location to check out to help you while searching nonprofit job postings.

 Popular Things Done Wrong On A Resume Or During The Process:

-- Resume is not spelled Re’sume’ using italics, and do not use contractions on your resume or cover letter.
+- A resume is not spelled Re’sume’ using italics, and do not use contractions on your resume or cover letter.
 They are a no-no.

 - Objectives are not needed.

 - The length no longer matters.
 We are not in the ’80s any longer the one-page resume is a thing of the past.
 The more info the better as long as you are not long winded.
 Just keep it under 3 pages.

 - Do not misspell the name of the person you are sending to.

 - Do not use a template for your cover letter – and if so make sure to change all the needed areas on it.

 - Do not use cursive or odd fonts or colors.
 Stick to the normal.
 And make sure, if you are using your old cover letter template you are typing in the same font size and type.
 Nothing looks more tacky than when applicants forget this and type in a different font.
 Foundations will not consider you if you do not spend the needed time in preparation.

 - Do not include a picture – it’s a red flag.